 Students will use primary and secondary sources to investigate the experiences of the 1934 Chatham Coloured All-Stars baseball team.
+They will communicate their findings by creating and presenting a visual display and giving an oral presentation.
 In addition to responding to mandatory questions, students will develop their own research questions and use the historical inquiry process.
-They will communicate their findings by creating and presenting a visual display.
-Also, in groups, students will create a Heritage Minute based on the Chatham Coloured All-Stars.
+Students will access documents at the Chatham Coloured All-Stars' online exhibit at:

-Students will access documents at the Chatham Coloured All-Stars' online exhibit at: http://cdigs.uwindsor.ca/BreakingColourBarrier/
+http://cdigs.uwindsor.ca/BreakingColourBarrier/